AriFordsham/GHCWiki/replacing-gmp-notes.md

 Esa Ilari Vuokko, who at one time attempted to replace GMP with [ LibTomMath](http://math.libtomcrypt.com/), posted several messages with good notes on the current implementation.
 Much of what is on this page is derived from those notes.
 See, [ Replacement for GMP(3)](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010669.html) and [ Replacement for GMP(4)](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010674.html).

+not handled: Image

+not handled: Image

+not handled: Image

+not handled: Image